ZehsTeam/Lethal-Company-Hitmarker/README.md

 # Hitmaker
 Shows a hitmarker when you successfully hit an enemy.
+Now with damage and kill messages.
 (Client-side)

 * Shows a hitmarker when you successfully hit an enemy.
 * Shows a message of how much damage you did to an enemy.